DV

 Strategy & risk

-VEA tracks FTSE Developed All Cap ex US Index with an international approach, while VTI tracks CRSP US Total Market Index with a basket approach.
-Beta is 0.97 for VEA and 1.0379 for VTI, indicating VEA is less volatile relative to the market.
+VEA tracks FTSE Developed All Cap ex US Index with an international approach, while VTI tracks Morningstar US Total Market Index.
+Beta is 0.97 for VEA and 1.0379 for VTI, making VEA the less volatile of the two by this measure.

 VEA beta0.97